eburchfield/emilyburchfield/content/home/projects.md

 weight = 30  # Order that this section will appear.

 title = ""
-subtitle = "We're the FACES Lab.
-We study the interactions between Food, Agriculture, Climate, and Environment to support Sustainability.
+subtitle = "We study the interactions between Food, Agriculture, Climate, and Environment to support Sustainability.
 Explore what we're working on!"

 [content]
   # Page type to display.
 E.g. project.